-University of Houston-Downtown 2007-2008 Undergraduate and Graduate Catalog
+University of Houston-Downtown 2008-2009 Undergraduate and Graduate Catalog

 The provisions of this Catalog are not an irrevocable contract between the student and the University of Houston-Downtown.
 The University of Houston-Downtown reserves the right to change any provision or requirement of this Catalog at any time, including but not limited to degree requirements, course offerings, fees and listings in the calendar as necessitated by university or legislative action.

 All universities establish academic requirements for granting degrees.
 Advisors, program coordinators and other university officials are available to assist students in planning how to satisfy these requirements, but students themselves are responsible for fulfilling them.

 Students should also be aware of the university's guidelines for conduct and disciplinary procedures.
 Information on students' rights and responsibilities including specific rules on academic honesty and prohibited conduct is available in the Student Handbook.

 In accordance with the amendments to the Higher Education Act of 1965, known as the Student Right-to-Know and Campus Security Act, information regarding graduation rates may be found in Student Services and Enrollment Management (Room 380-South, 713-221-8100), and information on crime statistics may be found in the University Police Office (Suite 118-North, 713-221-8065).

 The university seeks to provide equal educational opportunity without regard to race, color, religion, national origin, gender, age, disability or veteran status in compliance with Title IX regulations and all other federal and state regulations.
 The information contained in this Catalog is correct at the time of publication and is subject to change without notice.

 Table of Contents

-A MESSAGE FROM THE PRESIDENT v
+A MESSAGE FROM THE PRESIDENT ν

-ACADEMIC CALENDAR vi
+ACADEMIC CALENDAR

-UH-DOWNTOWN: HOUSTON'S DOWNTOWN UNIVERSITY
+UH-DOWNTOWN: HOUSTON'S DOWNTOWN UNIVERSITY 1

 RESOURCES AND SERVICES 3

 Academic Resources 3

-Student Services and Enrollment Management 4
+Student Services and Enrollment Management 5

-Weekend College

 Distance Education

 Continuing Education and Professional Development

 Other Services

 UNDERGRADUATE POLICIES AND PROCEDURES

 Admission

 Required Testing

 Tuition and Fees

 Scholarships and Financial Aid

 Academic Policies - Undergraduate

 UNDERGRADUATE ACADEMIC PROGRAMS

 General Education

 University College

 College of Business

 Finance, Accounting, and Computer Information Systems Department

 Management, Marketing, and Business Administration Department

 College of Humanities and Social Sciences

 Arts and Humanities Department

 English Department

 Social Sciences Department

 College of Public Service

 Criminal Justice Department

 Urban Education Department

 College of Sciences and Technology

 Computer and Mathematical Sciences Department

 Engineering Technology Department

 Natural Sciences Department

 GRADUATE POLICIES AND PROCEDURES

 Admission

-Tuition and Fees -
+Tuition and Fees

 Scholarships and Financial Aid

 Academic Policies - Graduate

-GRADUATE ACADEMIC PROGRAMS
+GRADUATE ACADEMIC PROGRAMS 91

 College of Humanities and Social Sciences

-English Department
+English Department 91

 College of Public Service

-Criminal Justice Department
+Criminal Justice Department 93

-Urban Education Department
+Urban Education Department 95

-TEXAS COMMON COURSE NUMBERING SYSTEM
+TEXAS COMMON COURSE NUMBERING SYSTEM 97

-COURSE DESCRIPTIONS
+COURSE DESCRIPTIONS 98

-DIRECTORY
+DIRECTORY 176

-FACULTY AWARDS
+FACULTY AWARDS 186

 INDEX

-de back cover
+MAP inside back cover

 A Message from the President